-The average homeowners insurance policy in Pennsylvania costs just $730 per year for a $250,000 dwelling.
+The average homeowners insurance policy in Pennsylvania costs just $730 per year for $250,000 in dwelling coverage.
 This is significantly lower compared to the national average annual premium of $1,312 and the cost of coverage in neighboring states such as New York at $987 annually and Maryland at $1,124 annually.
-Low insurance premiums in the state are most likely caused partially by the low average home value.
+Low insurance premiums in Pennsylvania are partially the result of the commonwealth’s low average home value.

 Home insurance in Pennsylvania

-Home insurance in Pennsylvania has some unique points that differentiate it from neighboring states’ home insurance policies.
+Home insurance in Pennsylvania has some unique factors that differentiate it from neighboring states’ home insurance policies.
 Here is a closer look at factors affecting Pennsylvania homeowners insurance costs.

 Common causes of loss in Pennsylvania

-Homeowners insurance companies in the state of Pennsylvania saw $1.4 million in losses in 2019.
-Pennsylvania has unique perils and hazards homeowners should be prepared for.
-When shopping for home insurance, consider the following common issues in the state:
+Homeowners insurance companies in the state of Pennsylvania incurred nearly $1.5 billion in losses in 2019, according to the Insurance Information Institute (Triple-I).
+Pennsylvania has numerous perils and hazards homeowners should be prepared for.
+When shopping for home insurance, consider the following perils that are most common across the state:

 - Vandalism: Vandalism more commonly occurs in certain Pennsylvania cities, like Philadelphia or Pittsburgh.
 However, mischief can happen anywhere in the state.
 Broken windows or graffitied walls are just a couple of examples of vandalism.

 - Fires: Parts of Pennsylvania are mountainous regions or heavily wooded.
 During drier times of the year, fire risk is higher.
 Residents who live in areas at risk for wildfires should be most vigilant during spring and autumn.